refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 ## /DATA.c8

 NFS dir living in HDD in c8, which is raid1, 4T*2, so it should be more reliable that /DATA.
 Available size **4T** in total.

+## /DATA.c9

+NFS dir living in HDD in c9, which is raid5, 8T*6, so it should be more reliable that /DATA (less reliable than /DATA.c9).
+Available size **40T** in total.

 ## /tmp